git/git.github.io/rev_news/drafts/edition-116.md

   The [Git GUI](https://git-scm.com/docs/git-gui) tool.
-I believe that would make Git far more accessible than it currently is and get it incorporated in a lot more people’s day-to-day works.
+I believe that would make Git far more accessible than it currently is and get it incorporated in a lot more peoples’ day-to-day works.

 * If you could remove something from Git without worrying about backwards compatibility, what would it be?